onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/person-report.md

 ## Get Person Report via API

-In this guide, we will assume the Onegini Identity Cloud is available under `https://dabp.onegini.com` url.
+In this guide, we will assume the OneWelcome Identity Cloud is available under `https://dabp.onegini.com` url.
 The API requires authentication using OIDC.
 Make sure you add a valid access token to the request header.

 The person report for a person with a given identifier (`referenceId`) can be received by doing a GET request to `https://dabp.onegini.com/delegation/api/v2/people/{referenceId}/report`.